florian-gierlichs/frontend-challenge/README.md

 ## 2. Unit test

-Please build a simple component with some user interaction and write a unit test for it.
+- Please build a simple component with some user interaction and write a unit test for it.

   - jest and testing-library/react is already installed and ready to use

-## 3. Fix and render component XY
+## 3. Fix and render component PTTabs

-- Please have a look at ./.../xy and render it in the App.
+- Please have a look at `src/components/tabs/PTTabs.tsx` and render it in the App.

+  - The component is supposed to have a working tab switch to show different content

 ## 4. Evaluate code snippet